 Introduction

 Phytoplankton are the main contributors to oceanic primary production, fueling the marine carbon cycle and building the base of the marine food web.
 Marine phytoplankton are free-floating photosynthetic organisms that utilize energy from the sun to convert carbon dioxide from the atmosphere into organic matter that can be used by other organisms around them.
-Most of this organic matter produced by phytoplankton is made available for utilization and taken up by heterotrophic bacteria in the form of metabolites.
+Much of this organic matter produced by phytoplankton is made available for utilization and taken up by heterotrophic bacteria in the form of metabolites.
 Metabolites are the intermediates and products of the metabolic processes of an organism.
 The relationship between phytoplankton and bacteria is the basis of the microbial loop, biological carbon pump, and other marine biogeochemical cycles (Buchan et al., 2014).

 The interactions between phytoplankton and their community, and the processes they are a part of, may be altered by anthropogenic climate change.
-Greenhouse gas emissions, primarily carbon dioxide, to the atmosphere have caused increased sea surface temperatures.
+Greenhouse gas emissions, to the atmosphere, primarily as carbon dioxide, have caused increased sea surface temperatures.
 The response of marine phytoplankton to climate change is fairly uncertain and may be hard to predict due to the diversity of phytoplankton species and regional environmental conditions (Barton et al., 2016).
 If phytoplankton physiology is impacted by the effects of climate change, then the organisms they interact with will be affected, and a cascade of more effects throughout the marine food web and biogeochemical cycles will follow.
 Discovering the effects of climate change on phytoplankton is a pressing issue, warranting an expansion of laboratory and field experiments.

 A suitable phytoplankton species for laboratory experiments is Emiliania huxleyi due to its ecological importance regarding the carbon cycle and interactions with surrounding bacteria.
 E. huxleyi is a cosmopolitan phytoplankton and has high growth rates, high production rates, and broad ecological niches, which contribute to its ecological success (Daniels et al., 2014).
 E. huxleyi is an important part of the global carbon cycle because it uses calcium carbonate to create a hard shell of coccoliths, which sink to bottom sediments for long-term burial after the cells die.
 Increasing ocean warming and acidification leads to a decrease in carbonate availability, which in turn, leads to a decrease in calcification and incomplete coccolith formation in E. huxleyi (Paasche, 2001).
 This negatively affects the carbon cycle as carbon coccoliths are not formed and therefore cannot sink to deep waters.

 While the biological carbon pump may be negatively affected by acidification, there may be a positive outcome for the surrounding bacteria.
 E. huxleyi is commonly associated with bacteria due to its ability to form expansive blooms that can be found almost all over the world (Paasche, 2001).
 During a bloom, E. huxleyi outcompetes bacteria for resources, but during and after the bloom’s collapse, bacteria increase in abundance and diversity due to the release of E. huxleyi’s intracellular materials into the water (Castberg et al., 2001).
-Incomplete coccolith formation due to ocean acidification may cause an increase in metabolite leakage and lack of protection in E. huxleyi, which would make it easier for bacteria to benefit from and graze on the deformed cells.
+Incomplete coccolith formation due to ocean acidification may cause an increase in metabolite leakage and lack of protection in E. huxleyi, which would make it easier for bacteria to benefit from and graze on the deformed unprotected cells.
 Since the effects of climate change on this phytoplankton may be complex, and its relationships with other organisms and its environment should be considered, more studies on E. huxleyi’s response to warming and acidification are needed to understand the full picture.